ihsn/DataArchivistGuide/index.rst

    involved in some of the technical aspects of the survey.

 -  As a general rule, avoid using ALL CAPS when you fill DDI fields.
    Also, check the spelling of all entries.
-The Toolkit does not provide (yet) an automatic spell checker.
+The Editor does not provide (yet) an automatic spell checker.

 -  Some of the examples below present an optimal documentation of some